Rox1610/-CalmDown/README.md

 <img width="332" alt="Screen Shot 2022-12-20 at 11 27 59 AM" src="https://user-images.githubusercontent.com/114940509/208716718-b95f3a94-8273-4440-b089-8b370224ae7a.png">

--When the user completed the quizz, he/she is able to add an event to the calendar.
+- When the user completed the quizz, he/she is able to add an event to the calendar.
 A personalised program is also generated based on the profile and the timing of the event.
 Links to audio/video library and a cardiac coherence exercise are also available:

 <img width="332" alt="Screen Shot 2022-12-20 at 11 24 47 AM" src="https://user-images.githubusercontent.com/114940509/208716033-1d7326b0-aff2-45ec-8ea4-8173a6e1b964.png">